It’s amazing how food holds the identical symbol of home that can make you fully happy with its presence.

 Don’t worry, this restaurant got you covered because they have six (6) different noodle recipes, however, each noodle bowl is perfect to satisfy your appetite.
 Linjiang also serves dim sum, fried rice, and drinks.

 Aside from their guaranteed quality foods, the servings are great in size, as well.
-Plus, the prices are reasonable; good food that’s definitely value for money.
+Plus, the prices are reasonable; good food that’s value for money.
 Above all, their staff is very accommodating and their comfy place has great seating capacity.

 To our students from Taiwan, if you want to savor the great taste of the popular Yong Kang Beef Noodles in Da’an District, Taipei, Taiwan, do visit this place because their Taiwanese Beef Noodles have the same legit and remarkable impression.
-Also, their signature light broth with ultra-tender pork belly slices, braised pork sauce, and chewy hand-made noodles, will definitely give you that feeling of being close to home.
+Also, their signature light broth with ultra-tender pork belly slices, braised pork sauce, and chewy hand-made noodles, will give you that feeling of being close to home.

 And to our other students, who are also a noodle-lover, I highly recommend their Taiwanese Noodles, they are the most authentic in Baguio.